Omphalotus illudens: Description

 It forms a large, orange mushroom.
 The caps grow up to 15 cm wide.
 The gills are decurrent and the stem is up to 15 cm long.
 The flesh is orange and the spore print is white to cream.

 Its gills often exhibit a weak green bioluminescence when fresh.
 This green glow has been mentioned in several journal articles, which state that the phenomenon can persist up to 40–50 hours after the mushroom has been picked.
 It is believed that this display serves to attract insects to the mushroom's gills at night, which can then distribute its spores across a wider area.

 Similar species

-Omphalotus lludens is replaced by O. subilludens on the Gulf Coast, and O. olivascens is found in California.
+Omphalotus illudens is replaced by O. subilludens on the Gulf Coast, and O. olivascens is found in California.
 Desarmillaria tabescens forms small, dull orange caps.

 Omphalotus illudens is sometimes confused with edible chanterelles, but can be distinguished by its thicker, fleshier appearance, tendency to form large clusters, and clearly separated caps when young.
 Unlike chanterelles, O. illudens is poisonous to humans when eaten, whether raw or cooked.
 Although some older literature claims the name is synonymous with O. olearius, phylogenetic analysis confirms the two as distinct species.

-Habitat and distribution
+Distribution and ecology

 Omphalotus illudens is often found in clumps on decaying stumps, buried roots, or at the base of hardwood trees in eastern North America (June–November).

+This species has been recorded - often still under O.olearius - as the main food of adults and larvae of the pleasing fungus beetle Tritoma unicolor, as well as suitable larval food of the related T.atriventris and T.erythrocephala (which may be conspecific).